georgemarsh1809/PicnicProject/README.md

     code which is seen in the console and terminal, but allows for more detailed content to be parsed.
 Since it returns a JSON object as the content, React can see the error detail I have typed out and render it on the Front End

+### 📄 Context

+This project was created as part of a technical task for a Junior Backend Engineer role at Picnic in July 2025.

+It’s intended to demonstrate my ability to understand requirements and implement a REST API, with attention to HTTP standards, data persistence, and validation.
+Given more time, I’d implement a SQLite database for scalability, stricter URL formats using a RegEx, and would host it publicly.